-Hazardous materials may be released into the environment from a variety of sources including, but not limited to:

-- Fixed facilities that produce, generate, use, store or dispose of hazardous materials; - Transportation accidents, including rail, aircraft, and waterways; and - Abandoned hazardous waste sites; and - Terrorism incidents involving Weapons of Mass Destruction.
+dous materials may be released into the environment from a variety of sources ng, but not limited to: Fixed facilities that produce, generate, use, store or dispose of hazardous materials; Transportation accidents, including rail, aircraft, and waterways; and Abandoned hazardous waste sites; and

 Evacuation of sheltering in place may be required to protect portions of Amherst County.
 If contamination occurs, victims may require special medical treatment.
 The release of hazardous materials may have short and/or long term health, environmental and economic effects depending upon the type of product.